nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

            Expected: Person is removed to the group.
 Person is updated with group removed in the UI.

     1. Test case: `person 0 /remove g:Orbital`<br>
-       Expected: No person is removed.
+       Expected: No person is removed from group.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `person /remove`, `person 1 /remove g:NonExistent`, `...` (where x is larger than the list size)<br>